dwija12903/mini-python-projects/README.md

-# mini-python-projects
+# Python Mini Projects

-A small collection of Python projects that I've worked on
+Welcome to the **Python Mini Projects** repository!
+Here you'll find a collection of small Python projects that I've worked on.
+These projects cover various topics and showcase different aspects of Python programming.